About Us Winners Cattle/Semen Sales Australian Shepherds Jr Program Home

 Care/Feeding

 Calving should be uneventful if you pay close attention to your animals, especially your first calf heifers, at calving time.
-Birth weights for the Miniature Herefords can range up 60 pounds depending on your bull selection and condition of your heifer/cow at calving time.
+Birth weights for the Miniature Herefords can range up 55 pounds depending on your bull selection and condition of your heifer/cow at calving time.
+Again as with any cow/heifer problems can arise and should be monitored regularly during the calving season.
 We provide literature on these issues at the time of purchase.

 Heifers are able to be bred at 15 months old, in order to have the heifer calve at the age of 2yrs, although, it is recommended breeding the heifers at about 18 months of age to allow for more maturity.
 Breeding heifers earlier than 15 months of age is not advisable.
 Bulls can begin to breed as early as a year, but use them sparingly as they too are still maturing and injuries may result.